xelphyr/DigitalGarden/content/index.md

 draft: false
 tags:
 ---
-I'm Joseph Joe P (or Joseph, or Jojo) offline, or varying versions of Xelphyr (xelphyr_, xelphyrwastaken, etc.) online.
+I'm varying versions of Xelphyr (xelphyr_, xelphyrwastaken, etc.) online.
 Welcome to my garden!

 It's a pretty humble affair, but I'm sure you'll have a grand time looking around, and it's bound to grow in the future.
 A few landscape features you can look out for:
 - The pillars, where information from the garden coalesces into ever-changing posts on a variety of topics.